ajayvista/microservice/Microservice/Reactive-Microservice-Principles.md

 - **Recovery**
 	- Ability to actively recover after the adverse event is over (whereby recovery is implemented by recovery techniques).
-	- Recovery can also be partial (e.g., full service is restored using redundant resources without replacement/repair) or minimal (e.g., degraded mode operations providing only limited services).
+	- Recovery can also be partial or minimal (e.g., degraded mode operations providing only limited services).
 	- Recovery might also include the system evolving or adapting (e.g., via reconfiguring itself) to avoid future occurrences of the adverse events or conditions.

 ### Achieved by